-- 1) The Board of Directors, including Outside Directors, determines important matters and receive reports in accordance with laws, regulations, the Articles of Incorporation, and internal rules. - 2) The Board of Directors determines the duties and responsibilities of Directors and supervises their execution of duties. - 3) Audit & Supervisory Board Members audit the legality of the execution of duties by Directors in accordance with the Rules on the Audit & Supervisory Board and the Audit & Supervisory Board Members' auditing standards.
+- 1) The Board of Directors, including Outside Directors, determines important matters and receive reports in accordance with laws, regulations, the Articles of Incorporation, and internal rules. - 2) The Board of Directors determines the duties and responsibilities of Directors and supervises their execution of duties. - 3) The Audit & Supervisory Committee audits the execution of duties by Directors in accordance with the Rules on the Audit & Supervisory Committee and the Code of Audit & Supervisory Committee Auditing and Supervising Standards.